top of page

 👄 Asymmetry That Won’t Correct

-When to Speak to a Professional
+💬 When Should You Speak to a Professional?

 ✅ You need a little more healing time

-✅ A small adjustment will help
+✅ A small touch-up will improve things

-✅ Dissolving is the best way forward
+✅ Dissolving is the best path forward

 Frequently Asked Questions About Dissolving Lip Filler